SignalMQ/GemmaChat/README.md

 - Reactions ❌
 - Pictures ❌

-I must admit right away that I didn't think about interacting with a bot in a group, so I don't know if it will work.

 ## Where to start:
 1) First, launch LM Studio, download the model.
 2) Enable developer mode and launch the server